List of Crusades: Later Crusades (1291–1699)

-The Great Schism and the Crusades.
 The Great Schism and the Crusades (1382–1387).
 The Great (or Western) Schism within the Catholic Church from 1378–1417 led to a number of minor crusades included that against Charles III of Naples (1382); the Despenser's Crusade (1383); and the crusade of John of Gaunt (1387).
 The work by Walter Ullmann on the subject is a standard reference.

-Crusade against Charles III.
-The Crusade against Charles III of Naples (1382).
+Crusade against Charles III of Naples (1382).
 Charles Durazzo became Charles III as king of Naples and titular king of Jerusalem after having his cousin Joanna I of Naples strangled in jail.
 In 1382 Clement VII granted crusade indulgences to Louis I of Anjou and others to dethrone Charles.
 A crusade associated with the Great Schism.

-Despenser's Crusade.
-Despenser's Crusade (1383), also known as the Norwich Crusade, was a military expedition led by Henry le Despenser in order to assist Ghent in its struggle against the supporters of antipope Clement VII.
+Despenser's Crusade (1383).
+Despenser's Crusade, also known as the Norwich Crusade, was a military expedition led by Henry le Despenser in order to assist Ghent in its struggle against the supporters of antipope Clement VII.
 A crusade associated with the Great Schism.

-Crusade of John of Gaunt.
-The Crusade of John of Gaunt (1387).
+Crusade of John of Gaunt (1387).
 John of Gaunt led an unsuccessful crusade against Henry of Trastámara to claim the throne of Castile by right of his wife Constance of Castile.
 A crusade associated with the Great Schism.

-Mahdia Crusade.
-The Mahdia Crusade (1390), also known as the Barbary Crusade or the Crusade of Louis II de Bourbon against Mahdia, was a Franco-Genoese military expedition in 1390 that led to the siege of Mahdia, a stronghold of the Barbary pirates.
+Mahdia Crusade (1390).
+Mahdia Crusade, also known as the Barbary Crusade or the Crusade of Louis II de Bourbon against Mahdia, was a Franco-Genoese military expedition in 1390 that led to the siege of Mahdia, a stronghold of the Barbary pirates.
 A work by Belgian court historian Jean Froissart called the Chronicles of England, France, and the Adjoining Countries (c.
 1400), referred to as Froissart's Chronicles, includes an account of this crusade.

-Crusade of Nicopolis.
-The Crusade of Nicopolis (1396), also known as the Battle of Nicopolis or the Crusade to Nicopolis.
-The crusader army of Hungarian, Croatian, Bulgarian, French and German force (assisted by the Venetian navy) was defeated by the Ottoman's at the Danubian fortress of Nicopolis, leading to the end of the Second Bulgarian Empire.
+Crusade of Nicopolis (1396).
+Also known as the Battle of Nicopolis or the Crusade to Nicopolis.
+The crusader army of Hungarian, Croatian, Bulgarian, French, Serbian, Romanian and German force (assisted by the Venetian navy) was defeated by the Ottoman's at the Danubian fortress of Nicopolis, leading to the end of the Second Bulgarian Empire.

-Crusade of Marshal Boucicaut.
-The Crusade of Marshal Boucicaut to Constantinople (1399).
+Crusade of Marshal Boucicaut to Constantinople (1399).
 In 1399, Boniface IX preached a crusade to Constantinople, and Jean II Le Maingre (Boucicaut) was the only respondent.
 His one-man crusade consisted of raids on Turkish towns along the Black Sea coast.